tdiprima/image_security_scanner/README.md

 ![](Image-Security-Scanner.png)

-## Problem

 Images fed into AI pipelines can carry hidden threats — prompt injection text baked into pixels, malicious instructions buried in metadata, or steganographic payloads invisible to the naked eye.
 Standard content filters don't catch these.

-## Solution

-A Python scanner that runs three independent checks on every image:
+**Solution:** A Python scanner that runs three independent checks on every image:

 - **OCR + prompt injection** — extracts visible text via Tesseract and matches it against patterns for instruction overrides, persona hijacks, LLM control